-About the Centre for Gender History
+Welcome to the Centre for Gender History

 The Centre for Gender History was established in 2008.
-It brings together staff and students from History and Economic & Social History as well as cognate areas within the University and partners in other institutions.
+We bring together staff and students from History, Economic & Social History, Modern Languages and other areas within the University as well as partners in other local institutions, among which the Glasgow Women's Library.
 Our research interests traverse the medieval period to the present day.

 The University of Glasgow has the largest concentration of gender historians in Britain and therefore offers unparalleled opportunities for research in this field.
 The Centre offers a Masters degree on Gender History and it runs a postgraduate taught programme, thus supporting a vibrant research community of masters and doctoral students.